hjsith/hjsith.github.io/_posts/2021-11-28-stocking-up-overview.markdown

 ![Client folder structure](/assets/images/stocking-up-screenshots/client.png "Client folder structure"){: .align-right}

-For our application's front-end, we followed the traditional setup of a React application, sectioning off our components and pages into separate folders within the src folder.
-For our other resources, such as images and css, we kept them within an assets folder with the src folder.
+We followed the traditional setup of a React application for our application's front-end, sectioning off our components and pages into separate folders within the src folder.
+For our other resources, such as images and CSS, we kept them within an assets folder with the src folder.

 ### Class React components

 There are two approaches to creating components in React: Functional and Class.
 Our group predominantly used Class React components within Stocking Up V2 as we wanted to access the React lifecycle methods and have direct control over the logic and states.
-Below you can see an small example of one of our Class components:
+Below you can see a small example of one of our Class components:

 ```javascript
 import React from "react";